Small-Bodies-Node/sbsearch/README.md

 `sbsearch` is designed for efficient searching of large amounts of wide-field data.
 The guiding principle is to execute a fast and approximate search to narrow down the list of images and objects needed for a more-precise search.
 The search is based on ephemerides from the Minor Planet Center or JPL Horizons.
 Ephemerides for objects commonly searched for can be stored and re-used.

-v2 is a complete re-write in order to replace PostGIS with the S2 library and to enable searches considering ephemeris uncertainties.
+v2 is a complete re-write, replacing PostGIS with the S2 library, and enabling areal searches, e.g., ephemerides with uncertainties.
 The code is conceptually similar to but incompatible with previous versions.

 ## Requirements